 If you’re eligible for Social Security benefits based on your ex’s work history, you may also qualify for Medicare.
 Unless you have a disability, however, you won’t meet the requirements until you turn 65.

 So, if you divorce after 50, but before 65, preparing for health care is vital.
-Finding your own coverage can be tricky and costly.
+Finding new coverage can be tricky and costly.
 This is one expense that you should make sure to include when addressing financial matters in your gray divorce.

 Long-Term Care